Language Design as Information Renormalization: Introduction

 In parallel to this, physics aims to understand how the universe behaves.
 Some of its subfields search for the fundamental mathematical laws of the building blocks of Nature, such as high-energy physics and quantum gravity.
 However, the knowledge of such fundamental rules (the so-called \emph{reductionism}) does not imply a priori the knowledge of the emergent laws for aggregates of many fundamental entities (the so-called \emph{emergentism} \cite{emerg}).
 Typical examples of this are condensed matter and solid-state physics, where the knowledge of the rules governing the fundamental entities at a short length scale (such as atoms and molecules described by Schr\"odinger's equation) does not imply, at least directly, the knowledge of the rules governing the collective behavior of aggregates at a large length scale (such as phase diagrams of matter).
 In famous words of P. Anderson, ``more is different" \cite{anderson}.

 The key concept in the above discussion is that of \emph{emergence}: the collective properties of aggregates of systems may be, because of different reasons, very different from the ones of the individual systems themselves.
 The mathematical formalization of this paradigm in physics is achieved by the so-called Renormalization Group (RG), or simply \emph{renormalization} \cite{RG}.
 Originally developed (mainly) by K. Wilson and L. Kadanoff, renormalization is a strategy for dealing with problems at different physical scales.
 This scale is typically a length, energy or time scale, and allows for different descriptions of the problem as it changes.
 For instance, going from short to long length scales corresponds intuitively to ``zooming out" the system, effectively going from, e.g., a description of individual atoms (short scale) to a description of a solid with $O(10^{23})$ interacting atoms (long scale).
 At its root, a renormalization transformation is built in two steps: first, one keeps the most relevant information degrees of freedom to describe the system at a new scale discarding the ones believed not to be relevant, and second, one implements a rescaling of the physical variable and operators/functions in order to maintain the original picture.
 Physics is full of successful applications of renormalization in different ambits, from condensed matter physics \cite{stat} to quantum field theory \cite{qft} and quantum information \cite{er} (each one with its own peculiarities), to the point that it has become one of the basic pillars in our current understanding of the laws of Nature.
-Physical theories that cannot be renormalized are considered wrong or incomplete.
+Physical theories that cannot be renormalized are considered wrong or incomplete, {in the sense that they may lead to mathematical complications that are usually difficult to handle.
+As an example, the plain quantization of the Einstein-Hilbert actionin gravity is non-renormalizable, and this has been traditionally considered an important problem.}